 Is Your Hotend Leaking?

 3D Printers, and their users, depend on a reliable hot end for quality prints.
 There are many ways a hot end can cause issues and endless tinkering.
 One of the most common issues 3D printer users experience is a hot end that leaks.
-This happens when melted filament exits, or leaks, from the hot end before exiting the nozzle.
+This happens when melted filament leaks from the hot end instead of just exiting the nozzle.

 What To Look For When Buying A Hotend?

 When purchasing a new hot end, it is important to examine the design of its filament path.
-The filament path is the interior part, or parts, of the hot end which contain the filament and guide it from extrusion, to the melt chamber and finally through the nozzle.
+The filament path is the interior part, or parts, of the hot end which contain the filament and guide it from the extruder, through the melt chamber and finally out the nozzle.

 Hotends.com understands that an elegant, seamless filament paths are the only way to make a hot end leak-proof… and that means more hassle-free printing for you.